xapi-project/xapi-project.github.io/xapi/futures/ocfs2/ocfs2.md

   permanently deadlock; if the network is configured when OCFS2 storage is plugged then the host can crash.

-Open question: should we add a `Host.prepare_for_maintenance` (better name TBD) to take care of all this without XenCenter having to script it.
+TODO: should we add a `Host.prepare_for_maintenance` (better name TBD) to take care of all this without XenCenter having to script it.
 This would also help CLI and powershell users do the right thing.

-Open question: should we insist that the host is rebooted to leave maintenance mode?
+TODO: should we insist that the host is rebooted to leave maintenance mode?
 This would make maintenance mode more reliable and allow us to integrate maintenance mode with xHA (where maintenance mode is a "staged reboot")

-Open question: should we leave all clusters as part of maintenance mode?
+TODO: should we leave all clusters as part of maintenance mode?
 We probably need to do this to avoid fencing.

 Walk-through: adding OCFS2 storage